 Nov 202014

-Friedrich (sometimes Federico/Fritz/Fredrick/Frederick) Wilhelm Butterlin was born in Cologne, Germany, on 30 November 1904, and was the middle of three brothers (Otto was older, Ernesto younger).
+Frederick (sometimes Federico/Fritz/Fredrick/Friedrich) Wilhelm Butterlin was born in Cologne, Germany, 30 November 1904, and was the middle of three brothers (Otto was older, Ernesto younger).
 He died in Tlajamulco de Zuñiga on 27 December 1981; his remains rest in the municipal cemetery.

 Girls belonging to the Old Colony (Saskatchewan) Mennonites moving to Mexico.
 Photo by Frederick Butterlin ca 1948